 Interior and Cargo Space

-Interior, the CX-50 boast a contemporary and chic cabin outfitted with premium materials and an ergonomic design that caters to the user experience.
+Inside, the CX-50 boasts a contemporary and chic cabin outfitted with premium materials and an ergonomic design that caters to the user experience.
 It seats five, but rear-seat headroom is a little more cramped than that of some competitors like the CX-5.
-Standard interior features get you:
+Standard interior features include:

 Technology and Connectivity